University of Nebraska at Omaha

-A native of Lincoln, Nebraska, Stephanie came to United Methodist Ministries as Executive Director in 2005.
-She has been a United Methodist pastor in the Nebraska Annual Conference since 1995, serving congregations in Lincoln, Bellevue and Omaha.
-Stephanie’s non-profit experience includes a diverse group of Boards and committees, ranging from neighborhood and business associations to committees at UNMC the Metropolitan Area Continuum of Care for the Homeless.
-She currently serves as Secretary of the South Central Jurisdiction Women’s Leadership Team and is a former chair of the national Community Food Security Coalition’s Food and Faith Committee.
+A native of Lincoln, Nebraska, Stephanie came to United Methodist Ministries as executive director in 2005.
+She has been a United Methodist pastor in the Nebraska Annual Conference since 1995, serving congregations in Lincoln, Bellevue, and Omaha.
+Stephanie’s non-profit experience includes a diverse group of boards and committees, ranging from neighborhood and business associations to committees at UNMC and the Metropolitan Area Continuum of Care for the Homeless.
+She currently serves as secretary of the South Central Jurisdiction Women’s Leadership Team and is a former chair of the national Community Food Security Coalition’s Food and Faith Committee.
 Ahlschwede received Omaha by Design’s Neighborhood Leaf award in 2007 in recognition of her work developing community gardens in Omaha.

 Omaha Economic Development Corporation